gaevoy/gaevoy.github.io/_posts/2019-04-13-e2e-encrypted-chat.md

 comments: true
 ---

-*Disclaimer: I'm a newbie in security topic, however using high-level libraries, end-to-end encryption looks like an easy task.*

 As a starting point for adding end-to-end encryption, I'm going to choose [minimalist chat](/2019/04/07/minimalist-chat.html) written on bare .NET Core and JavaScript without any third party dependency.
 Let's move from theory to implementation, but before that, I would like to give a bit of introduction in end-to-end encryption.
 What is it?
 What for?
 How?

 > Encryption is the process of encoding a message or information in such a way that only authorized parties can access it and those who are not authorized cannot — [Wikipedia](https://en.wikipedia.org/wiki/Encryption)